nateaff/tssegment/README.md

 tssegment
 =========

 This package provides two main functions: One for segmenting data and another for classifying time series based on a segmented time series.
-The classification method uses a random forest classifier to make to make a prediction weighted by segment length.